BJJ Kids Training: How To Develop Key Positive Virtues

 1. Character

-If there’s one thing kids develop when training BJJ it is character.
-Jiu Jitsu teaches them to be responsible, honest, humble and above all, respectful.
-These are all virtues that seem to lack in modern society and that deficiency is growing more noticeable with every new generation.
+These are all virtues that seem to be lacking in modern society and that deficiency is growing more noticeable with every new generation.
 Building men and women with strong characters can only lead to a better and more grounded society.

 2. Discipline

 Martial arts have always been held discipline in the highest of regards.
 Probably stemming from the strict structure of Japanese and Chinese arts, military-like discipline is a staple of combat sports.
-In all honesty, BJJ does not adhere to the army style of discipline, but is just as effective none the less.
-The structure that is taught through discipline results in increased focus and attention in kids, while also promoting respect.

 3. Friendship

-BJJ offers a platform on which kids can develop those much needed real life friendships that they lack nowadays.
-Meeting new friends in BJJ is unlike meeting them at school or in other social contexts.
-The camraderie developed through grappling training is a strong bond that very often extends into the personal life of children.
-They tend to keep strong connections with their training partners outside the academy and with years to come.
+The camaraderie developed through grappling training is a strong bond that very often extends into the personal lives of children.
+They tend to keep strong connections with their training partners outside the academy and in years to come.
 This epitomizes the human contact that is slowly fading.

-4. Body coordination
+4. Body Coordination

 The most important physical attribute of all is the ability to control our own bodies.
 Muscles can be trained to grow and endurance can be developed at any point in life.
-Coordination, on the other hand, is a quality best learnt at an early age.
-When we are kids, we are very malleable and able to learn new patterns with both our bodies and our minds.
-BJJ uses the ability to develop as diverse individuals as possible, by implementing different kinds of patterns in class.
+Coordination, on the other hand, is a quality best learned at an early age.

-5. Self Defence
+5. Self Defence Skills

-In the technical part of kids’ classes a huge emphasis is placed on self defense techniques.
-This allows kids to both develop the ability to defend themselves along with the confidence needed to thrive in life.
 BJJ doesn’t create bullies or teach kids to fight.
 On the contrary, it focuses on creating individuals who are not afraid to stand up for themselves and others.
-It creates confident and strong individuals who can use their grappling knowledge to diffuse and control potential violent situations.
-The message delivered by instructors at the end of class enforces this way of behavior.
-The mats are no place for bullies, but they do bully – proof every kid that steps on them.
+It creates confident and strong individuals who can use their grappling knowledge to diffuse and control potentially violent situations.

 Give your kids everything they need to grow into a healthy and strong individual, both physically and mentally.
 Enroll them in BJJ and watch as it transforms them through fun, molding them into exemplary human beings.
-Watch as they develop confidence, friendships and a positive outlook on life through the lessons taught by BJJ.
+Watch as they develop confidence, friendships, and a positive outlook on life through the lessons taught by BJJ!

 Jocko Willink: BJJ Makes “Assassin Nerds”